Tim Rattay

-Timothy F. Rattay (/rəˈteɪ/; born March 15, 1977) is an American football coach and former player who is the quarterbacks coach for the LSU Tigers.
+Timothy F. Rattay (/rəˈteɪ/; born March 15, 1977) is an American football coach and former player who is the passing game coordinator and receivers coach for the South Alabama Jaguars.
 Prior to becoming a coach, Rattay played as a quarterback in the National Football League (NFL) and United Football League (UFL).
 He played college football for the Louisiana Tech Bulldogs, and was selected by the San Francisco 49ers in the seventh round of the 2000 NFL draft.

 Rattay was also a member of the Tampa Bay Buccaneers, Tennessee Titans, Arizona Cardinals, and Las Vegas Locomotives.

 Early life

 Rattay's high school career began at Mesa High School in Mesa, Arizona.
 He did not take snaps as a sophomore or junior at Mesa High before transferring to Phoenix Christian when his father, Jim, became an assistant.

 Because he was a backup, Rattay did not play until his senior year at Phoenix Christian, where he set a school record with 40 touchdown passes in 1994.